 Cape Breton Highlands National Park

 Arriving in Cape Breton Highlands National Park was exhilarating.
 We were just about as far north in the province as we could drive.
-The land had begun to take on a wilder primordial feel, even more evident high on the Cape Breton Plateau.
-There were few towns, and those being very small fishing outposts.
+The land had begun to take on a wilder primordial feel, even more, evident high on the Cape Breton Plateau.
+There were few towns, and those were very small fishing outposts.
 Although Cape Breton Highlands lies only at 46º north, I had the feeling of being on the southern edge of the vast expanse of Canadian subarctic lands.
 I imagined that if I squinted hard enough I could see Newfoundland, then Labrador, and finally Baffin Island.
 I should state here that for most of my life I’ve had an obsession with everything arctic.
-Especially the Canadian Arctic, which holds a tight grip on my imagination, partly due to it’s rich and often tragic history of exploration.
+Especially the Canadian Arctic, which holds a tight grip on my imagination, partly due to its rich and often tragic history of exploration.

 Cape Breton Highlands National Park, Nova Scotia #58564 Purchase

-Cape Breton Plateau
+Cape Breton Highlands Plateau

 Cabot Trail Cape Breton Highlands National Park, Nova Scotia #58637 Purchase

-Margaree Harbour & Lobster
+Margaree Harbour & Lobsters

 The next day Coleen and I drove south to scenic Margaree Harbour to photograph fishing boats and coastal views.
-I really enjoyed this area, there were picturesque seaside farms, sandy beaches, churches, and colorful boats.
+I enjoyed this area, there were picturesque seaside farms, sandy beaches, churches, and colorful boats.
 An interesting find was Centre de la Mi-Carême, an interpretive center focusing on the Acadian celebration of Mid-Lent with masks, music, and dance.
 Attracting us to the center was the display of colorful effigies on display in the parking lot.
-Unfortunately our visit was cut short as the center wasn’t open at the time.
+Unfortunately, our visit was cut short as the center wasn’t open at the time.